solidjs-community/solid-primitives/packages/event-listener/README.md

 ##### Non-reactive primitives:

-- [`makeEventListener`](#makeEventListener) - Non-reactive primitive for adding event listeners that get's removed onCleanup.
+- [`makeEventListener`](#makeEventListener) - Non-reactive primitive for adding event listeners that gets removed onCleanup.
 - [`makeEventListenerStack`](#makeEventListenerStack) - Creates a stack of event listeners, that will be automatically disposed on cleanup.

 ##### Reactive primitives: